HIV Syndemic Care

 - Present five recommendations for the expansion and promotion of HIV syndemic care in health professions education

-- HIV syndemic care specialized pathways or areas of concentration
+- Create specialized HIV syndemic care pathways or areas of concentration.

-- Payment reform to appropriately value primary care and ID specialists
+- Advance payment reform to appropriately value primary care and ID specialists.

 Educational resources